On the rational homology of high dimensional analogues of spaces of long knots: Operads, modules and infinitesimal bimodules

 \item For all finite sets $A, B, B'$ and for all distinct elements $a, a'\in A$, the following diagram commutes

-More precisely, the top map in the above diagram needs to be preceded by switching the second and third factors. \end{enumerate} \end{definition} \begin{example} Let $O$ and $P$ be operads.
-Let $f\colon O\to P$ be a morphism of operads.
-Then $P$ is a weak bimodule over O. For example, the weak left module structure is defined as follows.
-Let $A, B$ be finite sets, and let $a\in A$.
-Then the map $-\circ_a-\colon O(A)\otimes P(B)\longrightarrow P(A\cup_a B)$ is the composite
+More precisely, the top map in the above diagram needs to be preceded by switching the second and third factors. \end{enumerate} \end{definition} \begin{example} Let $f\colon O\to P$ be a morphism of operads.
+Then $f$ endows $P$ with the structure of an infinitesimal bimodule over O. In particular, every operad is an infinitesimal bimodule over itself. \end{example}